- Rules for playing D&D 5e solo with any character race or class

-Use the Donjon site https://donjon.bin.sh/5e/dungeon/ to randomly generate you dungeon.
+Use the Donjon site https://donjon.bin.sh/5e/dungeon/ to randomly generate your dungeon.
+Setting dungeon size to Tiny and room size Medium OR dungeon size Small and Room Size Large will produce a dungeon of about 10 rooms.
+With enough healing potions you can play through this non-stop in an hour or two.
 If you are 1st level set the dungeon level to first otherwise set the dungeon level to one less than your character's level (for example put a 4th level characters through a third level dungeon).
 This lower level helps compensate for Donjon apparently treating 3 or less PCs all the same.
 Set party size to 1.
 If desired pick any dungeon motif except abandoned.
 Any map style.
 Any grid except not grid.
 The other Donjon settings can be anything you wish.
 Generate your dungeon. saves a PDF and print but do not read!

 Suspense: Read encounters as your PC reaches them.
 This will provide the thrill of exploration and help you keep PC and player knowledge sorted.